harness/developer-hub/docs/internal-developer-portal/scorecards/track-migrations.md

 Before starting, ensure you have:

-1. An active Harness IDP account, at present IDP is enabled on request so please [fill this form](https://www.harness.io/demo/internal-developer-portal) to get IDP enabled for you.
+1. An active Harness IDP account, at present IDP is enabled on request, so [fill this form](https://www.harness.io/demo/internal-developer-portal) to get IDP enabled for you.

 2. Access to your git provider through the connectors in the Admin section, remember to provide API access.
 Follow the [steps mentioned here to create connector](https://developer.harness.io/docs/category/code-repo-connectors) once you're in the connector window.